 Shouse Law Group is seeking settlements in the hundreds of thousands or millions of dollars, depending on the child’s injury.

 6. Who makes Enfamil?

-Enfamil has been manufactured by the American health care company and formula manufacturer Mead Johnson & Company since the 1950s.
-Mead Johnson was acquired by Reckitt Benckiser in 2017.
+Enfamil has been made by the American health care company and formula manufacturer Mead Johnson & Company since the 1950s.
+Mead Johnson Nutrition Company was bought by Reckitt Benckiser in 2017.

 - Lucas A & Cole TJ (1990).
 Breast milk and neonatal necrotising enterocolitis.
 Lancet 336 (1990).
 See also Minekawa R, Takeda et al. (2004) Human breast milk suppresses the transcriptional regulation of IL-1beta-induced NF-kappaB signaling in human intestinal cells.
 Am J Physiol Cell Physiol.
 (November, 2004).
 See also Theresa JO., et al., Is Mother’s Own Milk Lactoferrin Intake Associated with Reduced Neonatal Sepsis, Necrotizing Enterocolitis and Death?
 Neonatology (February 2020).